mavame/accessible-submenu/README.md

 </li>
 ```

-### Screen Readers & Accessiblity
+### Screen Readers & Accessibility

 Screen readers will announce the button as a "toggle button" and read the text "Expand Menu".

-Pressing ENTER or SPACEBAR on the button (or clicking on the button) will expand the flyout.
+Pressing ENTER or SPACEBAR on the button (or clicking on the button) will expand the submenu.

-Hitting ESC while the flyout is open will close the flyout.
+Hitting ESC while the submenu is open will close the submenu.

 When the expandable menu should be open, the button will have get `aria-expanded="true"` attribute.
 Also, it's `aria-controls` attribute will be present.